 One of the toughest hurdles of small-space living is creating a functional and beautiful kitchen with minimal square footage.
 Luckily the Apartment Therapy community is full of ideas and inspiration, all of which is scalable from teeny-tiny to just plain small.
-How people handle their small kitchens varies, of course, according to taste and space.
-Some favor painting kitchens a vibrant or rich color, taking advantage of the small area as an opportunity for an accent.
-Others keep the walls and cabinets white, but include dashes of color for interest and liveliness.

 Perhaps the most crucial element of the small kitchen is the careful editing of objects and appliances.
 This can be practical not only because storage space is limited, but because in many small kitchens, stored objects are visible, becoming part of the decor as well as functional tools for living.
 Many of the small kitchens pictured use clever storage solutions like magnetic strips for knives, hanging pot racks, and wall hooks for everything from mugs to stirring spoons to bowls.